Lebanon

 Lebanese pound (LBP)

-The earliest evidence of human civilization in Lebanon dates back to 5000 BCE.[15]
-From 3200 to 539 BC, what was to become Lebanon was part of Phoenicia, a maritime empire that stretched the Mediterranean Basin.[16]
-In 64 BC, the Roman Empire conquered the region, and Lebanon soon became a major center for Christianity under the aegis of the Byzantine Empire.
-In the 7th century, the Muslim conquest of the Levant brought the region under the control of the Rashidun Caliphate.
-The 11th century saw the beginning of the Crusades and the establishment of Crusader states, which later fell to the Ayyubids and the Mamluks, who in turn ceded the territory to the Ottoman Turks in the aftermath of the Ottoman–Mamluk War of 1516–1517.
-Under Ottoman ruler Abdulmejid I, the first Lebanese proto-state was established in the form of the Mount Lebanon Mutasarrifate, created in the 19th century as a home for Maronite Christians under the Ottoman "Tanzimat" period.
+Human habitation in Lebanon dates to 5000 BC.[12]
+From 3200 to 539 BC, it was part of Phoenicia, a maritime empire that stretched the Mediterranean Basin.[13]
+In 64 BC, the region became part of the Roman Empire, and later the Byzantine Empire.
+After the 7th century, it came under the rule of different caliphates, including the Rashidun, Umayyad and Abbasid Caliphate.
+The 11th century saw the establishment of Crusader states, which fell to the Ayyubids and the Mamluks, and eventually the Ottomans.
+Under Ottoman ruler Abdulmejid I, the first Lebanese proto-state, the Mount Lebanon Mutasarrifate, was established in the 19th century as a home for Maronite Christians, in the Tanzimat period.

-After the dissolution of the Ottoman Empire around World War I, the five Ottoman provinces constituting modern-day Lebanon came under the Mandate for Syria and the Lebanon, to be administered by France.
-Under the Mandate administration, France established Greater Lebanon as the predecessor state to today's independent Lebanon.
-However, French rule over the region weakened significantly in the aftermath of the German invasion of France in 1940, during World War II.
-By 1943, Lebanon had gained independence from Free France and subsequently established a distinct form of confessionalist government, with the state's major religious groups being apportioned specific political powers.
-The new Lebanese state was relatively stable for a short period after independence,[17] but this was ultimately shattered by the outbreak of large-scale fighting in the Lebanese Civil War (1975–1990) between various political and sectarian factions.
-Amidst the internal hostilities of this period, Lebanon was also subjugated by two overlapping military occupations: by Syria from 1976 to 2005 and by Israel from 1985 to 2000.
-Since the end of the conflicts, there have been extensive efforts to revive the economy and rebuild national infrastructure.[18]
+After the dissolution of the Ottoman Empire following World War I, Lebanon came under the Mandate for Syria and the Lebanon, administered by France, which established Greater Lebanon.
+By 1943, Lebanon had gained independence from Free France and established a distinct form of confessionalist government, with the state's major religious groups being apportioned specific political powers.
+The new Lebanese state was relatively stable after independence,[14] but this was ultimately shattered by the outbreak of the Lebanese Civil War (1975–1990).
+Lebanon was also subjugated by two military occupations: Syria from 1976 to 2005 and Israel from 1985 to 2000.
+Lebanon has been the scene of several conflicts with Israel, of which the ongoing war marks the fourth Israeli invasion of it since 1978.

 Load more images...
 4 photos remaining!